nawabahmadreshi/documentation/pages/features/journeys.md

 #### Has completed event

 If you have [custom event tracking]({{base-url}}/getting-started/user-value-attribution/) set up, you can target users based on events that you define.
-For instance, you might want to show a Journey to users who make a purchase, or who add an item to their shopping cart more than three times.
+For instance, you might want to show a Journey to users who have completed a purchase within the last week, or who add an item to their shopping cart more than three times.

 <!-- #### Referred from site